 A child can have many different feelings when a parent is in prison.
 Children often become confused and fearful, thinking, "What is going to happen now that Mom or Dad is gone?"
 They may feel that someone close has been lost and may grieve this loss.
 A child may also feel lonely when a parent goes to prison.
-You and your family may be busy trying to make ends meet and supporting the offender in prison and may not have as much time for your child as you did before.
+The caregiver may be busy trying to make ends meet and supporting you in prison and may not have as much time for the child as she did before all this happened.
 A child may feel like he is being shuffled around in the process.
-Children who have a parent incarcerated need to be told that both the absent parent and the caregiver parent still care.
+Children who have a parent incarcerated need to be told that both the absent parent and the caregiver still care.

 Children may feel guilty about having a parent in prison.
 Young children may not understand that it was Mom or Dad who did something wrong.
 They may think it is their fault and have thoughts such as, "If only I had been a better child, this would have never happened."
-If the child was home when the parent was arrested, he may feel upset by the sight of a parent being handcuffed or may feel guilty if he opened the door for the police to come into the home.
+If the child was home when you were arrested, he may feel upset by the sight of a parent being handcuffed or may feel guilty if he opened the door for the police to come into the home.

-At first, a child may feel anger or fear toward Mom or Dad who is in prison, and may not want anything to do with the parent.
-Children often feel the offender caused them a lot of pain and may not want to deal with the situation.
+At first, a child may feel anger or fear toward you, and may not want anything to do with you.
+Children often feel the inmate caused them a lot of pain and may not want to deal with the situation.
 If substance abuse or domestic violence occurred in the home before the arrest, a child may be fearful of having a parent who might be released to re-abuse him.

-Shame may affect the child.
+Shame may affect a child.
 Due to the disgrace of having a parent in prison, a child may be embarrassed because he needs time off for visiting a parent in prison.
 Other children may bully and tease him.
-Studies show that some children will withdraw and may become depressed while others become aggressive, fearful and hostile.
+Studies show that some children will withdraw and may become depressed while others become aggressive, anxious, and hostile.
 Having so many strong feelings can make the child feel sad or upset.
 It is important for you to try to encourage your child to talk about his feelings.

 If a child does not talk about the feelings, he may act them out in harmful ways.
 The child may do poorly in school, wet the bed, get into fights, cry a lot for no reason, steal things, or have bad dreams.
-You may notice some of these or other new behaviors in your child.
+The caregiver may notice some of these or other new behaviors in the child.
 These changes in behavior are cries for help.
-They need to be heard.
+Urge the caregiver to pay attention to them.